BoxCatGarden/proc_macro_api/proc_macro_api/README.md

 the Application Programing Interfaces (APIs) of that proc-macro crate.

-For example, assuming `sub` is a submodule of the root of a proc-macro crate and has a function
+For example, assuming `sub` is a submodule of the root of a proc-macro crate and has a function,
 `pub fn proc_fn(input: TokenStream) -> TokenStream`, in order to export `proc_fn` as a function-like macro, `proc_macro_api!` can be used in the root of the crate like: